in28minutes/roadmaps/README.md

 # Azure Roadmap

-## Skills You Will Learn
-- Cloud concepts
-- Azure services
-- Core data concepts
-	- Working with relational data on Azure
-	- Working with non-relational data on Azure
-	- Working with an analytics workload on Azure
-- Fundamental principles of machine learning on Azure
-	- Features of computer vision workloads on Azure
-	- Features of Natural Language Processing (NLP) workloads on Azure
-	- Features of conversational AI workloads on Azure.

 ## Recommended Course Path
 - [1: AZ-900 Microsoft Azure Fundamentals in a Weekend](https://www.udemy.com/course/azure-certification-az-900-azure-fundamentals/?couponCode=SEP2022)
 - [2: DP-900: Microsoft Azure Data Fundamentals in a Weekend](https://www.udemy.com/course/dp-900-azure-data-fundamentals-certification/?couponCode=SEP2022)